Turing-Chu/binance-go/docs/StreamApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApiV3UserDataStreamPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateSpotListenKeyRequest struct via the builder pattern

 ### Return type